moukthika-vuyyuru/CMPE-255/assignment-4/README.md

+# Assignment -1
-# COVID-19 and Weather Data Exploratory Data Analysis
+## COVID-19 and Weather Data Exploratory Data Analysis

 ## Description
 This project provides an in-depth Exploratory Data Analysis (EDA) on a combined dataset of COVID-19 statistics and corresponding weather information across various countries.
 The aim is to uncover patterns, correlations, and insights that might hint at how weather conditions could influence the spread of the virus.
 Using advanced visualization techniques, including D3.js and standard Python libraries, this project offers a comprehensive view of the interplay between the pandemic and meteorological factors.